PINTO0309/onnx2tf/README.md

 For ONNX input and `-it` input, these options crop the imported/lowered ModelIR at the specified boundary tensor names instead of splitting the ONNX graph.

+`-dgc`, `-ebu`, and `-eru` also stay on the direct path in `flatbuffer_direct`.
+For ONNX input they are applied during lowering or as post-lowering ModelIR rewrites.
+For `-it` input they are applied to imported ModelIR before SavedModel bridge, split planning, or rewritten TFLite export.
+If the requested rewrite cannot be applied safely, conversion stops with an explicit error.

 `--disable_model_save` also stays on the direct path.
 In `flatbuffer_direct`, it means the conversion can still run internal validation and temporary staging, but no final artifacts are left in the requested output directory.

 Invalid combinations are rejected explicitly: